 Regardless of the specificities of their practices, all queer witches seem to have one major thing in common: a desire to feel empowered and the freedom to explore their identities.
 Perhaps this is what makes the intersection of the queer community and witchcraft so natural — they are both expressions of otherness.

 Claire (they/them), a queer and gender non-binary witch and host of The Word Witch podcast, notes that their queerness and witchiness have always been intrinsically intertwined.
-In high school, Claire romanced theater girls by day and dabbled in witchcraft at night.
+In high school, Claire romanced theatre girls by day and dabbled in witchcraft at night.

 Like the other witches I spoke with, Claire had an intensely religious childhood, and entered adulthood extremely skeptical of any person or group who claims to know “the one truth.”
 This encouraged them to do a lot of self-education, seeking out books like The Spiral Dance by Starhawk and Drawing Down the Moon by Margot Adler.
 Now their version of witchcraft adheres to no specific tradition or authority — rather, they paved their own path.

 “For me, witchcraft is inherently queer because it’s built upon empowering individuals to live according to their own truth,” says Claire.
-“Historically, ‘witch’ was a title leveled at outcasts, iconoclasts, rebels, and anyone who threatened the status quo or refused to conform to society’s rules.
+“Historically, ‘witch’ was a title levelled at outcasts, iconoclasts, rebels, and anyone who threatened the status quo or refused to conform to society’s rules.
 Witches are outsiders.
 Witches are ‘othered.’
 But witches also hold power.”

-In a world where queer people, particularly queer people of color, are told over and over that their otherness is wrong, it becomes a daily struggle to take one’s power back.
+In a world where queer people, particularly queer people of colour, are told over and over that their otherness is wrong, it becomes a daily struggle to take one’s power back.
 It requires ritual, affirmation, and community, and witchcraft provides all of these things.
 The magic (or magick) explored and created in witchcraft is more than just casting spells and seeing results; it’s about stepping into one’s power, and celebrating identities that society deems too strange to be valid.

 “Just as Nancy says in The Craft,” says Mat, “we are the weirdos, mister.’”